-Remote Access Enable/Disable:
+Power Saver Enable/Disable:

 - Press "Mode/Enter" button and hold for 3 seconds.
-The power saver feature will be activated and the display will show "rA", and the setting temperature alternatively.
-This feature allows the unit to be monitored and controlled using the Connectivity Port and a seperate control module. - To deactivate Remote Access, press "Mode/Enter" button and hold for 3 seconds.
+The power saver feature will be activated and the display will show "P.S." (not to be mistaken with P5), and the setting temperature alternatively.
+This feature allows the unit to be managed by grid or other utility based load management programs. - To deactivate the power saver, press "Mode/Enter" button and hold for 3 seconds.